OpenframeProject/Openframe-Docs/source/includes/_hardware.md

 There are some attempts to run Openframe on a proprietary frames like [Electric Objects](https://openframe.discourse.group/t/make-it-possible-to-run-on-the-eo-electric-objects-hardware/88) or [Memento Smart Frame](https://openframe.discourse.group/t/anyone-here-ever-hack-a-memento-smart-frame/72).
 Refer to the [Hardware section](https://openframe.discourse.group/c/hardware/9) of the forum for more info, share your own progress or ask questions on that matter.

+The idea to build a [browser based version of Openframe](https://github.com/OpenframeProject/Openframe-WebApp/issues/2) came up.
+It would run on any device with a browser – like PCs, tablets or smartphones.

 ## Monitors

 Most monitors should work.
-Just make sure it connects to the **HDMI** port of the Pi, not GPIO or SPI.
+Just make sure it connects to the **HDMI** port of the Pi, not GPIO or HAT.
 If your monitor doesn't have an HDMI port you can also use an adaptor to DVI / Display Port / VGA / etc..

 <aside id="tft-displays" class="warning">TFT HAT displays, e-paper/e-ink displays and alike are reported not to work with Openframe.
 This is probably due to the displays' drivers.
 That said — it might be possible to write an extension for Openframe to add support. <br>
 <br>